greyatom-school/the-minerva-project/FEWD/sprint_4/2. Introduction to ReactJS/Assessment Quiz.md

 a.
 It can store cache storage effectively.

 b.
 It’s good for websites which need a visual map for traversing.
-[Correct answer]

 c.
 Resources are downloaded only once.